 Even though ticks could be compared to vampires in the sense that they both technically consume the blood of their victims, the bug can’t smell your blood.
 In reality, ticks can sense the carbon dioxide emissions that us and our animal counterparts exhale when we breathe.

 The way ticks are built doesn’t allow them to jump or fly at all.
 Any tick that’s been found clung to your body has gotten a hold of you from the ground or as you’ve brushed past a bush or shrub.
-They do what is referred to as “questing,” which is where they cling to grass or something alike with four legs then hold their other pair outstretched waiting patiently to snag onto an unsuspecting animal (or human) to walk on by.
+They do what is referred to as “questing,” which is where they cling to grass or something alike with four legs then hold their other pair outstretched waiting patiently to snag onto an unsuspecting animal (or human) that walks on by.

-Believe it or not, ticks infect more people yearly than mosquitoes in the US with disease.
+Believe it or not, ticks infect more people yearly than mosquitoes in the US with diseases.
 Malaria passed on by mosquitoes causes more deaths overall than Lyme Disease (from ticks) though there are more cases of Lyme Disease annually.
 When Lyme Disease goes on to be left untreated, it can debilitate someone for the entirety of their remaining life causing severe trauma all over the board.
 The CDC reported in 2016 a total of 26,203 people who were diagnosed with Lyme Disease and only around 1700 people who’ve contracted Malaria.

 Let our trained professionals at Lawn Jox handle your tick problem the right way, tailored to your own specific needs.